×

 We asked people if there is a lot of crime.
 They answered...

 "Nicaragua has experienced levels of crime that vary by region.
 Organized crime is an issue in certain areas, though generally the level of such activities is limited.
 Common criminal activities include robbery, burglary, assault, and theft.
 Drug trafficking is a growing concern in Nicaragua, primarily related to the production and trafficking of cocaine sourced from Colombia and Peru.
 Illegal mining and logging are also problems in certain parts of the country.
-However, the tourist areas in Nicaragua are generally considered safe and visitor crime is rare," said another expat in Nicaragua.
+However, the tourist areas in Nicaragua are generally considered safe and visitor crime is rare," explained one expat living in Nicaragua.

 Get Quote